 As you get older, skin and tissues naturally lose their elasticity.
 This leads to sagging and wrinkles.
 A facelift, also known as rhytidectomy, is a surgical procedure that lifts and tightens these facial tissues.

-A facelift is only focused on the bottom two-thirds of the face and often the neck.
-People get facelifts for a lot of different reasons.
-A common reason is to help disguise signs of aging.
+A facelift is only focused on the bottom two-thirds of the face and often the neck or décolletage.
+People get facelifts for lots of different reasons.
+A common reason is to help disguise signs of skin aging.

 Good candidates for facelifts include:

-The average cost of a facelift was $7,448 in 2017, according to the American Society of Plastic Surgeons.
-That doesn’t include hospital or surgical center costs, anesthesia, or related expenses, so the final cost may be higher.
+The average cost of a facelift in 2017 was $7,448, according to the American Society of Plastic Surgeons.
+That price doesn’t include:

 Your individual cost will vary depending on your desired results, the expertise of the surgeon, and your geographical location.

 In 2017, a facelift cost around $7,500 on average, not including hospital fees.

 Koo says facelift consultations usually take between 15 and 25 minutes, depending on how many questions the patient has.
 Broumand has had consultations last up to an hour.

 During a consultation, Broumand says the doctor will go over: